Our computation engine can only calculate ownership accurately if you have named parties accurately in each instrument.

 John Smith, SSP

-For example, if a document at Book 123, Page 456 named "John Smith and Jane Smith, husband, and wife, as joint tenants with right of survivorship" as Grantee, enter two separate Grantee lines, as follows:
+If a deed names Grantees, "John Smith and Jane Smith, husband and wife, as joint tenants with the right of survivorship"

 - Betty Smith, LE (22/222)